Applied-AI-course-ITMO/course_ITMO_applied_AI_2024_2025/README.md

 - Project assignments: presentations from Vasilii and/or Sergei/Maxim on libraries and optimisation problems,
 - Papers assignments: reading groups and classes,
 - Homework selection and studying data dependencies (single variable vs. several variables datasets)

+October 4th week
+- assignment of the problems
+- presentaion of other libraries like bloksnet, iduedu,
+- homework left out questions
+- spatial networks properties